Land drainage consent

 When to apply for land drainage consent

 You must apply for land drainage consent at least 8 weeks before you plan to start the work.
-You will need longer if the site is a nature conservation site or ancient monument.

 If you don't provide adequate data at the start or additional calculations or consultations are needed then we will extend the timescales until we have seen and approved all the relevant information.